hashicorp/terraform-google-terraform-enterprise/examples/proxy/README.md

   source = "git@github.com:hashicorp/terraform-google-terraform-enterprise.git"

-  namespace                = "<Namespace to uniquely identify resources>" license_secret           = "The local path to the Terraform Enterprise license" fqdn                     = "<Fully qualified domain name>" dns_zone_name            = "<Name of the DNS zone in which a record set will be created>" http_proxy_uri_authority = "<host and port of the existing proxy>"
+  namespace                = "<Namespace to uniquely identify resources>" license_secret           = "<The local path to the Terraform Enterprise license>" fqdn                     = "<Fully qualified domain name>" dns_zone_name            = "<Name of the DNS zone in which a record set will be created>" http_proxy_uri_authority = "<host and port of the existing proxy>"